MasterGunner/Recipe-Book/Cocktails.md

 - ¼oz simple syrup
 - 1 dash of orange bitters

-Shake, strain, garnish with an orange slice.
+Shake with ice, strain, garnish with an orange slice.

 ## Lion's Tail
 - 2oz bourbon